clairezhechen/zhe-chen-capstone-frontend/README.old.md

 - **User Comments and Ratings**: Allow users to rate recipes and leave comments.
 - **Recipe Sharing**: Enable users to share recipes on social media.
 - **User Profile and Favorites**: Allow users to create profiles and save their favorite recipes.
+- **Create User**: Initial implementation will not include user authentication.
+Consider adding user accounts and authentication in future phases to allow saving favorite recipes and custom settings.